AbeTavarez/BamTech_CLI/README.md

 # BamTech CLI

-Cross Platform CLI for BamTech
+Cross-Platform CLI for BamTech

 ## Getting Started

-### Please give this project a star before your start.

-1. Clone this repo and open it on your favorite code editor.\n
+1. Clone this repo and open it on your favorite code editor.
 2. Add your code to the project.
 3. Add, Commit and Push your code and then create a Pull Request.

+### Don't forget to give this project a star if you like it.

 ### Prerequisites